jesusvaros/La_liga/README.md

 All this libraries need to have installed their correponding types to work on typescript.

-## Installation Guide

-    After downloaded or cloned the proyect you need to run `yarn` on the console to install all the dependencies

-    Then you have to run `yarn start` and the web will run on port 3000.
 ## Available Scripts

 ### `yarn start`